burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 }
 ```

-In this program, we measure the size of the class by using `sizeof` operator.
-This information about the sizeof operator can be e.g. obtained from
+In this program, we measure the size of the class by using the `sizeof` operator.
+This information about the sizeof operator can be e.g., obtained from
 ANSI ISO IEC 14882 C++ 2003, 5.3.3:

 > The sizeof operator yields the number of bytes in the object representation of its operand.
 The operand is either an expression, which is not evaluated, or a parenthesized type-id...